ArnaudBand/blockexplorer/README.md

 Do not remove the `REACT_APP_` prefix.
 React uses that to import env variables.

-**⚠️ Note**

-> Your Alchemy API Mainnet Key is a sensitive piece of data.
-If we were\
-> building an enterprise app to conquer the world we would never place\
-> this sensitive data in the client code of our blockexplorer project that\
-> could potentially be read by anyone.
->
-> But hey, we're just learning this stuff right now, not conquering anything\
-> yet! :-) It won't be the end of the world to put the Alchemy API key in our\
-> front-end code for this project.

 ## 3. Start the webserver

 `npm start`